CompuTec/computec-docs/appengine_versioned_docs/version-3.0/administrators-guide/configuration-and-administration/overview.md

 ## Steps to Add Plugins to the AppEngine

+Below are the steps for adding Plugin (For eg: In this case, BT360) to the AppEngine:

 ---

 **CT License Server Status** – status of the connection to CompuTec License Server